Near Hayfork in Trinity County, California — The American West (Pacific Coastal)

 Topics and series.
 This historical marker is listed in this topic list: Education.
 In addition, it is included in the E Clampus Vitus series list.
 A significant historical date for this entry is May 3, 1862.

 Location.
 40° 28.506′ N, 123° 9.896′ W. Marker is near Hayfork, California, in Trinity County.
-Marker is on California Route 3 north of Bridge Gulch Road (FS 31N19), on the left when traveling south.
+It is on California Route 3 north of Bridge Gulch Road (FS 31N19), on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Hayfork CA 96041, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 6 miles of this marker, measured
+At least 2 other markers are within 6 miles of this marker, measured as the crow flies: Japanese Bomb Balloon (approx. 5 miles away); Kellogg Cemetery (approx. 5.6 miles away).

 More about this marker.
 This marker is approximately 5 1/2 miles south of Hayfork on Highway 3.
 The marker was missing for a while, but has been returned completely refinished.